sodadata/docs/soda-sql/documentation/glossary.md

 A metric you define in your scan YAML file using SQL queries.
 Also known as a SQL metric.
 SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
 See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

 ### default metric
 An out-of-the-box metric that you can configure in a scan YAML file.
+There are two levels of default metric: [table](#table-metric), which are metrics that apply to an entire table of data, and [column](#column-metric), which are metrics that apply to individual columns in a table.

 By contrast, you can use [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics) to define custom metrics in a scan YAML file.

 ### env_vars YAML
 The file in your local user home directory that stores your warehouse login credentials.